angela6gr/First-Milestone-Project/README.md

 - Font Awesome
 - Adobe XD

+## Version Control

+Github was used to track code changes.
+If you look at my commit history you will see a 15 month gap between May 2020 and September 2021.
+This is because of life circumstances gracing me with the responsibility of bringing a new life into the world during a pandemic and taking a leave of absence from the course.
+Luckily due all my changes being in the same repository, I could easily jump right back into things and read my commit history to refresh myself with the changes I had made over time.

 ## Testing

 The HTML code has been validated using the [W3C Mark-up Validation Service](https://validator.w3.org/).